 My deep fascination with architectural color began in 2002 when I bought two homes, one tiny one near family in Western Massachusetts, and a large but modest 1970 ranch in Sarasota, Florida.
 I renovated both places over the next few years (the tiny one from far away, with nothing but photos!) and learned a tremendous amount about renovating, building…and more than I'd like to know about plumbing.
 (Don't ask...)

 Though I knew an awful lot about color already and how important it was, I'd hoped to find someone to help me make sense of all the color decisions I needed to make.
-I never did find that person, but I did discover the International Association of Color Consultants and decided to begin my formal training -- four separate trips to beautiful San Diego where I sat in a hotel conference room for about three weeks total, learning about color, culture, neurology and the structure of the human eye.
+I never did find that person, but I did discover the International Association of Color Consultants and decided to begin my formal training -- learning about color, culture, neurology and the structure of the human eye.

 I also found a community of peers, a group of people as obsessed with color as I am, working with color every day.
 Constant communication with my fellow IACC-NA members, keeps me in touch with the world of color and how to deliver it with the highest standards to all of my clients.